tintulip/tintulip/scoutsuite/README.md

 Within the container, configure the AWS cli tool.

-`aws configure --profile documentation`
+`aws configure --profile tintulip`

 Run the scout tool and save the report.

-`scout aws --profile documentation-owners --no-browser --report-dir /root/scout-report`
+`scout aws --profile tintulip-owners --no-browser --report-dir /root/scout-report`

 On the host machine, copy the report within the docker container to the host machine.